OutSystems/docs-support/src/troubleshooting/logs/get-logs.md

 Troubleshooting logs allow you to understand the probable cause of slowness in your applications, or what is happening at the moment of a certain action.
 Below are some of the most used logs for troubleshooting.

 **Service Center Logs**: The [logs for the runtime of the platform](https://success.outsystems.com/Documentation/11/Managing_the_Applications_Lifecycle/Monitor_and_Troubleshoot/View_the_Environment_Logs_and_Status#monitoring-area) are available in the **Service Center** console of each environment - application and LifeTime environments.
 These logs can be helpful when trying to debug a specific feature or behavior and understanding exactly what is happening within that process.
-You can access the following reports from Service Center:
+You can access the following logs from Service Center:

  * Errors
- * General logs
+ * General
- * Web requests
+ * Traditional Web requests
- * Mobile requests
+ * Screen requests
  * Service Actions
  * Integrations
  * Extensions
  * Timers
  * Emails
+ * Processes
+ * Mobile Apps

 [Click here](service-center-logs.md) to learn how to get Service Center Logs.